 - The euphoric feeling of finding the candidate who WANTS to relocate to a remote and rural area and has worked in a similar industry as your client’s.

-These types small rewards are great and when they begin to snowball, this career becomes fun.
+These types of small rewards are great and, when they begin to snowball, this career becomes fun.
 I actually enjoy feeling overwhelmed by: Did I put that interview in?
 Did I respond to that email?
 Did he respond to my email?
 If you are busy, chances are you’re doing something right.
-The goal is to maintain the snowball, continue to build, never become complacent or settle because just when you do, you find yourself scraping the job boards for EHS Managers with Chemicals experience in an impossible geography.
+The goal is to maintain the snowball, continue to build, and never become complacent and/or settle because, just when you do, you find yourself scraping the job boards for EHS Managers with chemicals experience in an impossible geography.

 About the Author